 This page is your portal to essays and selected primary sources related to Jesse James: Last Rebel of the Civil War.
-Here you can find information and interpretations not found in the book itself, along with longer excerpts of primary sources on which the book was based.
+Here you can find information and interpretations not found in the book itself.

 This page offers the following resources, including essays by T.J.
 Stiles:

 3) "Why Jesse James Is Like That: An Essay on the Book's Structure and Approach"

 4) "Reinterpreting History: How Jesse James Differs from Standard Accounts"

 6) "My Mistake"